 Top rated Brokers of the year 2021

-In our forex broker comparison you will find all the information about all forex brokers.
-In our comparison you will also find tests on trading platform, trading offer, fees, deposit protection, regulation and more.
+In our forex broker comparison you will find all the crucial information regarding our partner forex brokers.
+In our comparison you will also find information about their trading platforms, trading conditions, fees, deposit protection, regulation and more.
 So that you don't just have to rely on our tests, you will also find reviews and testimonials from traders for almost every forex broker.
 So you can find the best forex broker for your needs quickly and easily with our forex broker comparison.

 Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Most retail investor accounts lose money when trading spread bets and CFDs.
 You should consider whether you understand how spread bets and CFDs work, and whether you can afford to take the high risk of losing your money.
 Options are complex financial instruments and your capital is at risk.
 Losses may be extremely rapid.